What Do Kilt Colors Mean?

 Transformation of Tartan into Kilt:

 The transformation of tartan into the kilt is a fascinating evolution of Scottish attire.
 Originating as the "feileadh mor," or belted plaid, in the late 16th century, as we know it today emerged in the 18th century, initially simple checks of one or two colors, evolved to represent different Scottish clans, adding a sense of identity and pride to the garment.
-Over time, Kilt became a symbol of Scottish allegiance, rebellion, and later, a national symbol of Scotland, its design and association with their identity have continued to evolve, making it a recognizable and controversial icon.
+Over time, Scottish Kilts became a symbol of allegiance, rebellion, and later, a national symbol of Scotland, its design and association with their identity have continued to evolve, making it a recognizable and controversial icon.

 Tartan Patterns and Thread Count: